COS301-SE-2024/TuneIn/documentation/SRSv4.md

 The purpose of this document is to serve as the Software Requirements Specification (SRS) for the development of TuneIn, a social music application.
 TuneIn aims to transform the way people experience music by making it a shared, interactive, and social activity.
 The app allows users to create and join interactive music rooms, discover new music based on their preferences, and engage with a community of like-minded music enthusiasts.

-The features of TuneIn include user registration and authentication, personalized user profiles, interactive music rooms, real-time music playback, social interactions, music discovery and recommendations, collaborative playlists, virtual concerts, lyrics display, notifications, music analytics, content moderation, event scheduling, advanced search and filters, security and privacy, and accessibility.
+The features of TuneIn include user registration and authentication, personalized user profiles, interactive music rooms, real-time music playback, social interactions, music discovery and recommendations, collaborative playlists, virtual concerts, notifications, music analytics, content moderation, event scheduling, advanced search and filters, security and privacy, and accessibility.

 This document will serve as a comprehensive guide for the development team, ensuring that all stakeholder needs are met and that the final product aligns with our client (TuneIn)'s expectations.